On polarised class groups of orders in quartic CM-fields

 \section{Introduction}

-Let $\A$ be a principally polarised abelian surface defined over a characteristic-zero field~$k$, and assume that~$\A$ has \emph{complex multiplication (CM)}, by which we mean that the endomorphism algebra $K=\QQ\otimes\End(\A_{\overline{k}})$ is a field of degree~$4$.
-This excludes abelian varieties that are not simple over the algebraic closure, and it implies that~$K$ is a quartic CM-field, that is, a totally imaginary quadratic extension of a real quadratic field~$K_0$.
-The endomorphism ring $\O=\End(\A_{\overline{k}})$ of~$\A$ is an order in~$K$ that is stable under complex conjugation.
-We will study the following group~$\CCC(\O)$, for which the set of isomorphism classes of principally polarised abelian surfaces with endomorphism ring $\O$ of any given \emph{CM-type} is a principal homogeneous space if it is non-empty, with group elements acting as isogenies; it was introduced by Shimura and Taniyama \cite[\S 14]{shimura-taniyama} in the case $\O=\O_K$.
+Let $\A$ be a principally polarised abelian surface defined over a characteristic-zero field~$k$, and assume that~$\A$ has \emph{complex multiplication (CM)}, by which we mean that its endomorphism ring $\O=\End(\A_{\overline{k}})$ is an order in a quartic number field~$K$.
+Then $K$ is a CM-field, that is, a totally imaginary quadratic extension of a totally real field~$K_0$.
+The Galois group of the extension $K/K_0$ is generated by an element of order two, which we denote by $x\mapsto\overline{x}$ and call \emph{complex conjugation} since it coincides with complex conjugation for every embedding $K\rightarrow\CC$.